 The overarching goal of the Clinical Affective Neuroscience Laboratory at the University of Georgia is to conduct research on the mechanisms underlying symptoms of schizophrenia and factors that predict conversion to psychosis in at-risk youth.
 We aim to use the knowledge gained from these studies to develop novel interventions for psychiatric conditions.
 This type of work is considered translational research, as it relies on theoretical frameworks from the basic neuroscience literature and aims to translate basic research findings obtained with human participants into clinical practice.

-9/16/17: CAN Lab presented research at the Society for Research in Psychopathology
+6/15/2018: CAN Lab has 7 posters and 1 talk accepted at the Society for Research in Psychopathology Conference.

 05/15/2018: CAN lab RAs Lauren Arnold and Hannah Chapman graduate with Bachelors degrees in Psychology!

 05/03/2018: CAN Lab Grad student Ivan Ruiz defended his masters thesis!